ALPHYPSYCHE/RUST/README.md

     println!("The sum is : {}", x + y)
 }

-// rust function can return an expression, but not return a statement.
-//statement is like variable declaration --> let x = 20; --> it will not return any value.
-// so you can not do this --> let x = let y = 20;
-//expression will gives you value. --> macro , function --> in 'let x = 20' the number 20 is an expression

-// another example of expression: fn main2(){
+//Another example of expression: fn main2(){
     let number = {
         let x = 5;
-        x + 2 // this have not ; at the end . so it will return value without ; at the end.
+        x + 2 // this have not ; at the end . so it will return value without; at the end.
     };
     println!(" the number change to : {}", number);
 }